playAbilityTech/playAbility-desktop-releases/README.md

 2. **Follow the installation prompts.** If User Account Control prompts you, grant it administrative privileges.

+### Installing the .NET Desktop Runtime

+1. **Download the latest release of .NET Desktop Runtime from the official Microsoft page.** You can access the download page by clicking this link: [.NET Desktop Runtime Releases](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
+Once there, choose ".NET Desktop Runtime".
+Here is a direct download link for the [.NET Desktop Runtime 7.0.8](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.8-windows-x64-installer).

+2. **Follow the installation prompts.** If User Account Control prompts you, grant it administrative privileges.

 ### Installing the playAbility Desktop App

 1. **Download the playAbility Desktop App installer from the official GitHub repository.** The page is available at the following URL: [https://github.com/playAbilityTech/playAbility-desktop-releases/releases](https://github.com/playAbilityTech/playAbility-desktop-releases/releases)